ohmycoffe/resume/index.md

 - Developed a `Streamlit` app to optimize cost-efficient solar installations for individual buildings in the prosumer system.
 Implemented the optimization as a **linear model** using the `glpk` solver and deployed on `AWS EC2`.

 -  Developed the zefir.app application to optimize municipality energy mix and managed a small development team.
-Worked on the backend with `FastAPI`, `SqlAlchemy`,`Alembic` and data pipelines with `Apache Airflow`, coordinating closely with the `react` frontend to ensure smooth feature delivery and reliable data workflows.
+Worked on the backend with `FastAPI`, `SqlAlchemy`,`Alembic` and data pipelines with `Apache Airflow`, coordinating closely with the `React` frontend to ensure smooth feature delivery and reliable data workflows.

 **Publications:**